Father · Son · Holy Spirit

 He Equips for Service

-The Spirit distributes gifts "to each one, just as he determines" (1 Cor 12:11) — wisdom, knowledge, faith, healing, miracles, prophecy, discernment, tongues, interpretation, teaching, exhortation, giving, leading, mercy.
+The Spirit distributes gifts "to each one, just as he determines" (1 Cor 12:11) — wisdom, knowledge, faith, healing, prophecy, discernment, teaching, giving, mercy, and more.
 No believer is ungifted.
 The gifts are not for personal spiritual advancement but for "the common good" (1 Cor 12:7).
 The body needs what you carry.

 1 Cor 12:7–11 · Rom 12:3–8 · Eph 4:11–13